qwertie/ecsharp/lllpg/lllpg-part-1.md

     #rule(void, Foo, (), "Bar");
     #rule(int, Foo, (#var(int, x),), ('F', 'o', 'o', { return x; }));

+(A separate macro recognizes the LES-specific syntax for rules and produces this common form.)

 The main LLLPG macro is in charge of turning this into the final output: